 In an ever-adapting technological world, there are many factors a business needs to consider when deciding whether a cloud infrastructure is the right way to go.
-As such, a lot of companies decide to not take the leap and rely on their functioning on premise applications and softwares to do the business.
+As such, a lot of companies decide to not take the leap and rely on their functioning on premise applications and software programs to do the business.
 But which approach is the best option?

 It’s certainly not breaking news that cloud services and computing have become the ‘go-to’ solution over the past few years, the flexibility, scalability, and agility the cloud provides for enterprises is a newfound way of saving time, and money.

 However, on premise applications have been installed and functioning for many years, and have been – for many – the only way your business could operate.
 They are reliable, secure, and allow companies to maintain a level of control internally … and, if it’s working, do you really need to change it and move to the cloud?